nagyistge/egeo.sample/readme.md

 about the test coverage.
 Once you launch npm run test, you can see a new folder in */dist/*, called *test-coverage* where you can find the reports.

+This sample includes also a pre-commit process that ensures that all tests must be passed before upload a commit to github.

 ## How to install Egeo as a dependency of your project

 If you work with Npm or Bower, the only thing to do is to configure the Github project of Egeo as a git repository as it shown below: